 Shared Library vs. personal library in Photos

-From what I can tell so far, there's really no separate album or section of the Photos app that houses your iCloud Shared Photo Library.
+This may confuse some people, but there's no separate album or section of the Photos app that houses your iCloud Shared Photo Library.
 All the photos you've shared to iCloud just exist in your library alongside the photos you're keeping to yourself.
-This is a bit of a departure from how iOS currently handles things where the Albums tab in Photos has a dedicated Shared Albums area.
+This is a departure from how iOS currently handles things where the Albums tab in Photos has a dedicated Shared Albums area.

-Since shared albums are already an ingrained concept, the idea that personal and shared photos live side by side in a single tab may be hard for some iOS users to wrap their brains around.
-We're going to have to spend some time with iOS 16 once the beta arrives to see just how seamless and natural this feels.
+Still, shared albums are already an ingrained concept, so the idea that personal and shared photos live side by side in a single tab may be hard for some iOS users to wrap their brains around.
+We're going to need to spend more time with iOS 16.1 on our phones to see how we feel about this new approach.

 How sharing works with an iCloud Shared Photo Library